danihodovic/.dotfiles/distro-notes.md

 Install dconf-editor
 Launch dconf-editor
 Locate

 	/org/gnome/desktop/wm/keybindings
 	and
 	/org/cinnamon/desktop/keybindings/wm

 Find the option switch group
 Find the definition for switch-group.
 It should be set to ['<Alt>AboveTab'] Change this to something else
 You don't need to logoff for this to work

+### Disable ctrl-alt-l to lock screen
+Launch dconf-editor
+Locate

+	/org/cinnamon/desktop/keybindings/wm

+Find the option `screensaver` and disable it.

 # Xubuntu/Lubuntu/Any system that uses xkb: